Nematode: Anatomy

-The head of a nematode is relatively distinct.
+The head is relatively distinct.
 Whereas the rest of the body is bilaterally symmetrical, the head is radially symmetrical, with sensory bristles and, in many cases, solid 'head-shields' radiating outwards around the mouth.
 The mouth has either three or six lips, which often bear a series of teeth on their inner edges.
 An adhesive 'caudal gland' is often found at the tip of the tail.
 The epidermis is either a syncytium or a single layer of cells, and is covered by a thick collagenous cuticle.
 The cuticle is often of a complex structure and may have two or three distinct layers.
 Underneath the epidermis lies a layer of longitudinal muscle cells.
 The relatively rigid cuticle works with the muscles to create a hydroskeleton, as nematodes lack circumferential muscles.
 Projections run from the inner surface of muscle cells towards the nerve cords; this is a unique arrangement in the animal kingdom, in which nerve cells normally extend fibers into the muscles rather than vice versa.

 Digestive system

-The oral cavity is lined with cuticle, which is often strengthened with structures, such as ridges, especially in carnivorous species, which may bear a number of teeth.
+The oral cavity is lined with cuticles, which are often strengthened with structures, such as ridges, especially in carnivorous species, which may bear several teeth.
 The mouth often includes a sharp stylet, which the animal can thrust into its prey.
 In some species, the stylet is hollow and can be used to suck liquids from plants or animals.
 The oral cavity opens into a muscular, sucking pharynx, also lined with cuticle.
 Digestive glands are found in this region of the gut, producing enzymes that start to break down the food.
 In stylet-bearing species, these may even be injected into the prey.

 No stomach is present, with the pharynx connecting directly to a muscleless intestine that forms the main length of the gut.
-This produces further enzymes, and also absorbs nutrients through its single-cell-thick lining.
-The last portion of the intestine is lined by cuticle, forming a rectum, which expels waste through the anus just below and in front of the tip of the tail.
+This produces further enzymes and also absorbs nutrients through its single-cell-thick lining.
+The last portion of the intestine is lined by a cuticle, forming a rectum, which expels waste through the anus just below and in front of the tip of the tail.
 The movement of food through the digestive system is the result of the body movements of the worm.
-The intestine has valves or sphincters at either end to help control the movement of food through the body.
+The intestine has valves or sphincters at either end to help control food movement through the body.

 Excretory system

 Nitrogenous waste is excreted in the form of ammonia through the body wall, and is not associated with any specific organs.
 However, the structures for excreting salt to maintain osmoregulation are typically more complex.

-In many marine nematodes, one or two unicellular 'renette glands' excrete salt through a pore on the underside of the animal, close to the pharynx.
-In most other nematodes, these specialized cells have been replaced by an organ consisting of two parallel ducts connected by a single transverse duct.
-This transverse duct opens into a common canal that runs to the excretory pore.
+There is an excretory gland, also known as a ventral cell, or renette cell in all species of Adenophorea.
+In Secernentia there is an excretory canal system that may or may not use a gland cell.